2024

 • Provide appropriate counseling during or after work (either through HR personnel or professional psychologists).

-• Alert key members of the employee’s team or department of the situation so that they can help the employee with their daily tasks.
+• Alert key members of the employee’s team or department to the situation so they can help the employee with their daily tasks.

-• Hold on-site mental healthcare seminars and/or courses to benefit all workers.
+• Hold on-site mental healthcare seminars and courses to benefit all workers.

 8. Provide Financial Assistance